p4mpaw/github-pages-with-jekyll/index.md

 ---
-title: "Welcome"
+title: "Main"
 ---

-Howdy mowdy :)
+This is the main page :)